 - 3.1.1.
 Coordinate with Lake Whatcom partners when developing or revising development regulations. - 3.1.2.
 Track all building and development activities in the watershed and make information accessible to agencies and the public through the Annual Buildout Report. - 3.1.3.
-Monitor properties, including Native Vegetation Protection Areas (NVPA), to ensure performance standards are met. - 3.1.4.
+Monitor newly established Native Vegetation Protection Areas for five years as required by code to ensure success. - 3.1.4.
 Provide outreach to watershed residents to increase understanding of and compliance with land use and stormwater regulations.